Alibaba Group: E-commerce and retail service platforms

 Lazada warehouse in Cabuyao, Laguna, Philippines during the company's 11.11 sale promotion in 2018.
 Lazada Group is a subsidiary of Alibaba Group and Alibaba co-founder Lucy Peng Lei is CEO of the company.

 In February 2015, Alibaba invests US$590 million in Meizu, acquiring an undisclosed minority stake.

-In June 2015, Alibaba started a joint venture Koubei with its affiliate Ant Financial Group to tap China's fast-growing local services market, each investing approximately US$483 million into the business for an equal equity stake.

 In 2016, Alibaba acquired control of Singapore-based e-commerce platform Lazada.
 Lazada is the largest e-commerce platform in southeast Asia, with a major presence in Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 This acquisition increased integration on Alibaba between Chinese merchants and their customers in southeast Asia.

 In October 2016, Alibaba launched Alitrip, later named Fliggy, an online travel platform that is designed as an online mall for brands such as airline companies and agencies.
 Fliggy set the target audience as the younger generation and it strives to become a one-stop service when they plan their trips, particularly in overseas travel.
 On 7 August 2017, Alibaba Group and Marriott International hotel group announced a comprehensive strategic co-operation.
 Two companies will set up a joint venture company.
 Through the docking technology system and the superiority resources, Fliggy has Marriott hotel flagship store.
 It has the same function with Marriott Chinese website and Marriott mobile app to create the best global travel experience for consumers.

 In 2016, the Office of the United States Trade Representative added Taobao back onto a list of notorious counterfeit platforms that includes the likes of torrent site The Pirate Bay.
 Alibaba denied wrongdoing and filed two lawsuits against the counterfeiters as of 4 January 2017, but brands whose sales have been affected by the counterfeit products accused Alibaba of not doing enough.

 In 2017, Alibaba started opening a chain of supermarkets, named Freshippo (or Hema; 盒马), as part of the company's "new retail strategy," where customers can either order in the store or online for delivery in under 30 minutes.
 It offers a mobile app that recommends customers products based on data analytics.
 In addition, customers can have their groceries cooked to eat in the food court of the supermarket.

 In October 2018, it was reported that Alibaba's Koubei have merged with online food delivery service platform Ele.me into a new local life service subsidiary.
 However, the newly formed Alibaba Local Life Service entity experienced major competition from local service giant Meituan, which is backed by Tencent, leading to rumours of planned layoffs in 2022.